 Are you travelling soon and can’t find your passport?
-Are you looking to apply for an Emergency Passport?
-I’ve got you covered.
+Did you lose your Canadian passport outside the country?
+Are you looking to apply for an Emergency Passport?.
+In this article, I’ve covered as much information as possible to help you out in this situation.
+Let’s get started.

 Proof of travel can be: